The Role of Good Bacteria in the Gut

-Special Note: Oral antibiotics are powerful medicines that can save lives when given for infections.
-However, they can also cause many problems, from side effects such as diarrhea and even sometimes initiating chronic and sometimes life-threatening diseases.
-They can and do also lead to antibiotic resistance.
-If your doctor prescribes an oral antibiotic for your acne, be sure to ask about alternative medications to see if something else would be just as effective.
-If you do take an oral antibiotic, you might also consider taking a probiotic to help replenish the population of good bacteria in the gut.
+Special Note: If your doctor prescribes an oral antibiotic for your acne, be sure to ask about alternative medications to see if something else would be just as effective.
+If you do take an oral antibiotic, consider taking a probiotic to help replenish the population of good bacteria in the gut.

 Despite declining popularity amongst both doctors and acne sufferers due to their incomplete efficacy, ability to provide only temporary relief, and worrying side effects, oral antibiotics remain a common acne treatment.
 While they are partially effective for acne in some people, they also have many downsides, including side effects such as nausea and diarrhea.
 In addition, they kill good bacteria and disrupt the balance of bacteria in the gastrointestinal tract.
 Since good bacteria performs important functions, the resulting imbalance causes health problems.